 It is a very well-known fact that the United States is one of the places in the world that is an amalgamation of many different climate types.
 Beaches?
 Sure, you’ll find a lot of those here!
 What about deserts?
 You got those too!
-But we are here to see the coldest states in the US.

 So what about the picture-perfect, typical scenes of snowed-in Christmasses, with snowmen being built, and people shoveling the white substance out of the driveway because five inches had collected overnight?
 You guessed right, and the US has that too!